 Korean American Day

 Korean American Day is celebrated on January 13th, to mark 119 years since the first Korean immigrants came to the United States in 1903.
-To recognize the occasion, County Executive Ball was joined by Consul General Sei Joong Kwan, Ambassador to the Republic of Korea and Judge Chung Pak the Chief Administrative Law Judge of the Maryland Office of Administrative Hearings.
+To recognize the occasion, County Executive Ball was joined by Consul General Sei Joong Kwon from the Embassy of the Republic of Korea and Judge Chung Pak the Chief Administrative Law Judge of the Maryland Office of Administrative Hearings.

 Organizations in attendance included the League of Korean Americans of Maryland, Korean American Seniors Association, Camp Attaway, Howard County AAPI Workgroup, Korean American Association-State of Maryland, Arirang Association, National Reunification Advisory Council of Greater Washington, and the Korean American Senior Citizen Association of Maryland.

-“Howard County is very supportive of Korean Americans,” said Consul General Sei Joong Kwan, Ambassador to the Republic of Korea.
+“Howard County is very supportive of Korean Americans,” said Consul General Sei Joong Kwon, from the Embassy of the Republic of Korea.
 “My deepest gratitude to every Korean American who has contributed to this process of growing our community here in the United States.”

 “My parents immigrated from Korea here to America and I am first generation Korean American,” said Jennifer Qiu, Owner of Sushi Q. “I am now a businesswoman and mom.
 I am constantly on the run in between each of my restaurants, my other business ventures and working day and night to do what I love.
 During the pandemic, it was tough for all restaurants, but I also knew how important it was to give back and I am proud that we were able to provide food to hospital workers.
 Please support Restaurant Weeks and come for dine in or take out from any of the three Sushi Q locations in Howard County.”